Hangzhou Xiaoshan Sports Centre

 The Hangzhou Xiaoshan Sports Centre Stadium (Simplified Chinese: 杭州萧山体育中心) is a football stadium in Xiaoshan, Hangzhou, China.
-This stadium completed on October 11, 1998.
-It holds 10,118 people after the renovation works finished in 2022.
+The original stadium completed on October 11, 1998 and had a capacity of 15,000 until it was demolished in 2019.
+The new stadium was started rebuilt and it was reopened on 22 July 2022.
+It holds 10,118 people currently.
 The stadium is the home of Hangzhou Sanchao.